 I’ve never been a Star Wars fan.
 Never felt invested in the mythology.
 As a kid I remember my friends and classmates loving the early films as I would later love Peter Jackson’s Lord of the Rings.
 But with the exception of The Empire Strikes Back, they didn’t make an impact on me.
 Empire remains an outstanding achievement, however, and I’m also pleased to join the chorus of praise for the recent entries, The Force Awakens and Rogue One.
 Here are my rankings of the eight episodes to date.
-Fans of the series will no doubt think I’m too harsh with some of them.
+Fans of the series will think I’m too harsh with some of them.

 1. The Empire Strikes Back.
 5 stars.
 This is the Star Wars film that engages me on all the right levels.
 It’s important to remember that Irvin Kershner directed it, not Lucas, who is always the problem.
 There’s never a dull moment in Empire, whether in its action scenes or pregnant pauses.
 It introduces Yoda, and the drama on the jungle planet is transcendent.
 For an ’80s blockbuster it’s dark as hell: the rebels get slaughtered at the battle of Hoth, which is brilliantly shot; Luke faces his dark side and loses a hand; Han Solo is kidnapped and frozen in carbonite.
 And of course it’s capped off by the brilliant reveal of Vader as Luke’s father, over a vertigo hang that still makes me sweat.
 It almost seems like Empire is an accidental masterpiece, sandwiched in between two films into which Lucas poured his more misguided efforts.